Maptime030/ElectoraleGeografie/README.md

+## Election results

 Download the data from http://www.verkiezingsuitslagen.nl/Na1918/Verkiezingsuitslagen.aspx?VerkiezingsTypeId=1 and save the csv file of the year you want to map.
+We already downloaded some and can be found [here](/downloads).

-To strip the csv files from the year overview and last 4 lines with the disclaimer run this sed command on the files:
+To strip the csv files from the year overview and last 4 lines with the disclaimer, run this sed command on the files.
+It also adds an extra column with the year in it.
+This you have to fill in manually per file.

 	sed -e 's/$/,year/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < inputfile.csv  | head -n -4  > outputfile.csv